LanaKhalifa/deep-learning-flood-modeling/README.md

 ~90 simulation output files in HDF5 format — each one is a different flood event over a different terrain A Terrains/ folder with the terrain TIFF files used in the simulations

+remember to say that in stage 2, only the final configuration were were implemented to present a cleaner story. i prefer to work in directories rather than prapare eveyrthig in the same root dir add used papers. ok?